ai-compare/Speech_to_text-API/README.md

     }
 ```

-## FAQ
-Here you can access to AI-Compare [FAQ](https://www.ai-compare.com/faq/).

-## Use cases
+## Blog articles
-We provides on our website some [use cases examples for audio APIs](https://www.ai-compare.com/use_cases_audio/)
+We provides on our website some [blog articles on AI engines](https://www.edenai.co/blog)

 ## Contact
-If you have any question or request, you can contact us at contact@ai-compare.com
+If you have any question or request, you can contact us at contact@edenai.com

 ## Terms of use
-You can access to our terms [here](https://www.ai-compare.com/terms/) on our website.
+You can access to our terms [here](https://www.edenai.co/terms) on our website.

 #
 ![Screenshot](Ai-compare_new.png)